 And yet, after just a few minutes of randomly connecting through their consoles, these two boys worked intensively together to achieve a common targets in "minecraft" and "plants vs. zombies".
 They helped and covered each other, they developed plans to succeed, they took different roles as required, they briefly shared disappointment when things went wrong, and they both cheered together when victory was theirs.
 They were even quick to apologise and forgive when they accidentally "killed" each other.

 In my work as a consultant I always emphasise the importance of building trust in order to build lasting and effective teamwork.
 At the same time, research shows that while trust develops, two factors are critical to boost team performance from the very beginning.
 First, a clear, unambiguous common goal.
 Second, enough clarity about individual roles and responsibilities to reach this goal.

-Going back to my son’s online experience, I realized that his initial assumption is that he can trust this other anonymous kid in England.
-Why wouldn’t he?
-He didn’t not expect or require any kind evidence that his new acquaintance was trustworthy.
+Going back to my son's online experience, I realised that his initial assumption is that he can trust this other anonymous kid in England.
+Why wouldn't he?
+He didn't expect or require any kind evidence that his new acquaintance was trustworthy.
 That first assumption may be seen by some as naive and even childish.
-I think it is a an admirable and hassle-saving attitude that many of us unfortunately lose as we grow up.
+I think it is an admirable and hassle-saving attitude that many of us unfortunately lose as we grow up.

 My son and his new online buddy had no concerns here and focussed immediately on the task at hand.
 A clear, shared and engaging goal, one they both found meaningful and made an active choice to work for.

 This is perhaps not much more than an anecdote, an isolated example.
 However, I realise there are many more, happening every day, where teamwork and collaboration don't need to be a big deal.
 They just happen when the right conditions are there.